ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR012-reducing-noise-in-tests.md

     }
 ```

-By partially applying the commands and queries, we remove most of the noise.
+Partially applying commands and queries, we can remove most of the noise.
 We
-don't want to partially apply in every test and the partial application code is
+don't want to partially apply in every test as the partial application code is
 identical.
-So with a setup function for partial application and the test
+So with a setup function for partial application, the test becomes:
-re-written:

 ```fsharp
 let setup (env: IAppEnv) =